top of page

 To qualify for a Bali Retirement Visa you must:

-Life & Health Insurance: - Insurance provider can be a company of your choice but must provide cover in Indonesia
+Life & Health Insurance: The insurance provider can be a company of your choice but must provide cover in Indonesia

 Home: - You must have at least a 1-year lease agreement